PeterC-alfaisal/likelihoodR/README.md

 I would be interested in feedback <pcahusac@alfaisal.edu>          Peter Cahusac

-Full details about each function, including arguments, outputs, and examples, can be obtained in R by typing ?function_name.
+Once installed, full details about each function, including arguments, outputs, and examples, can be obtained in R by typing ?function_name.
 For example, for the 2 independent samples *t* test function:
 ``` r
 ?L_2S_ttest